BeLeap/SSTF/SSTF.md

     3. Pkey is preceed on page attribute
     4. CFG
         1. runtime variance can be traced?
-        2. Answer: can't be traced
+        2. Answer: generally can't be traced